zvada/technology/docs/software/create-vo-client.md

 RPM spec file maintenance
 -------------------------

-The OSG RPM spec file is [maintained in Subversion](rpm-development-guide#Revision_Control_System).
+The OSG RPM spec file is [maintained in Subversion](rpm-development-guide#revision-control-system).

-The VO Client package is located in<br> `native/redhat/trunk/vo-client`
+The VO Client package is located in `native/redhat/trunk/vo-client`

 There are two files that need to be maintained:

 -   `osg/vo-client.spec` - This is the RPM spec file proper.
 One needs to update the version (and/or the release number) every time a new RPM is created.
--   `upstream/release_tarball.source` - This file contains the relative path of the tarball within the [upstream source cache](rpm-development-guide#Upstream_Source_Cache).
+-   `upstream/release_tarball.source` - This file contains the relative path of the tarball within the [upstream source cache](rpm-development-guide#upstream-source-cache).
 Since the tarball file name will change with every new RPM version, this file has to be changed accordingly.

 RPM building
 ------------